On the Security of Semi Device Independent QKD protocols: Modified SDI protocol

 \section{Modified SDI protocol}

-Here we present SDI protocol based on 3$\to$1 QRAC which is a straightforward generalization of the one from \cite{pawlowski2011semi} and study its security against both types of attacks.
-In a 3$\to$1 QRAC Alice is given three bits $a_0,a_1,a_2\in {\{0,1\}}^3$ depending on which she sends the state $\rho_{a_0,a_1,a_2}$, while Bob gets a classical trit, $b\in \{0,1,2\}$ and is required to guess the value of $a_b$.
+Here we present SDI protocol based on $(3\to1)$ QRAC which is a straightforward generalization of the $(2\to1)$ QRAC and study its security against both (IR and DM) attacks.
+In a $(3\to1)$ QRAC Alice is given three bits $a_0,a_1,a_2\in {\{0,1\}}$ depending on which she sends the state $\rho_{a_0,a_1,a_2}$, while Bob gets a classical trit, $b\in \{0,1,2\}$ and is required to guess the value of $a_b$.
 Bob's final output is $B\in \{0,1\}$ and the success probability is labeled by $P_B=P(B=a_b)$.
-Eve wants to learn the bit $a_b$ in order to establish the same key with Alice as Bob.
+The quantum maximum success probability is $\frac{3+\sqrt[]{3}}{6}$ where as the classical maximum remains the same $\frac{3}{4}$.
+Yet again, the bit $a_b$ forms the raw key bit and after classical post-processing yields the final key.
+Eve wants to learn $a_b$ in order to establish the same key with Alice as Bob.

-The whole structure, reasoning and notation (IR and DM) form SDI protocol based on 2$\to$1 QRAC is kept.
-The average detection efficiency of Bob's detector is given by \be \eta_{avg}=\frac{1+2\eta}{3}. \ee Eve's success probability, because of a larger number of settings is now
+We keep the structure, the reasoning and the notation (IR and DM) the same as in the SDI protocol based on $(2\to 1$) QRAC.
+In this case the average detection efficiency of Bob's detector is given by, \be \eta_{avg}=\frac{1+2\eta}{3}. \ee Owing to the fact that $P(b=e)=P(b)=\frac{1}{3}$.
+Eve's success probability is given by,